faiz28/Amazon-Puzzle-Press/README.md

 # Amazon puzzle book making #
 ###  Special features ###
-1. Automatic Addition Book Making
+1. Automatic Addition Book Creating
-2. Automatic Subtraction Book Making
+2. Automatic Subtraction Book Creating
-3. Automatic Multiplicaiton Book Making
+3. Automatic Multiplicaiton Book Creating
-4. Automatic Division Book Making
+4. Automatic Division Book Creating
-5. Make a Book Combined of Addition, Subtraction, Multiplicaiton and Division
+5. Create a Book Combining Addition, Subtraction, Multiplication, and Division
-6. Word Search  Puzzle Book Making
+6. Word Search Puzzle Book Creating
-7. Word Scramble Puzzle Book Making.
+7. Word Scramble Puzzle Book Creating

 ## More information about wordsearch and word scramble ##
-You can Upload a English pdf book or file.
-Software automatic scraning the file and collect word for making Wordsearch and Word scrable puzzle.
-It can positioned every puzzle at a flexiable locaiton because of you can move the position. <br />
+You can upload an English PDF book or file.
+The software automatically scans the file and collects words to create Wordsearch and Word scramble puzzles.
+You can position each puzzle flexibly because you can move them around. <br />
-###  For making automatic puzzle book for yourself or selling a book in Amazon or other places. it will be your best choice. ###
+### For creating automatic puzzle books for personal use or for sale on Amazon or other platforms, it could be your best choice. ###